 Out in the twilight, leaning on a crutch which took the place of his missing right leg, stood a bent and bright-eyed little man.
-He wore a uniform under a smock of pockets stuffed with serviceable goods for purchase—pencils, spools, thimbles, needles, sealing wax, envelopes, and ink.
+He wore a uniform of sorts, a smock of pockets stuffed with serviceable goods for purchase—pencils, spools, thimbles, needles, sealing wax, envelopes, and ink.
 The amputee held a coin box.

 “What is it?
 Something’s wrong.
 You’re upset.
 Who are you worrying about, lady?”

 “My husband.”
-Then the tears came.
+Then came her tears.

 She explained that last week the children’s father, a musician, had fallen ill with pneumonia.
 His fever had risen to the point where now, not only was he in the hospital, but at death’s door which was about open if the fever didn’t break.
 An hour ago, the nurses had sent her home to feed the children and try to sleep.
 Tomorrow would require all the strength she had.